John Bennet (judge)

 Sir John Bennet (1553 – 15 February 1627) was a judge and politician who sat in the House of Commons between 1597 and 1621.
 His career ended in controversy after he was found guilty of extorting bribes and excessive fees.

 Education

 Bennet was the second son of Richard Bennet of Clapcot, Berkshire (now in Oxfordshire) and his wife, Elizabeth Tesdale, the daughter of Thomas Tesdale of Stanford Dingley and Abingdon.
 She was the half-sister of Thomas Tesdale, the founder of Pembroke College, Oxford.
 He was probably educated at John Roysse's Free School in Abingdon (now Abingdon School). of which his family were benefactors.
 He matriculated at Christ Church, Oxford in 1573.
 He was awarded BA on 11 June 1577 and was promoted to MA on 15 June 1580.
 In 1583 he was incorporated at Cambridge and awarded MA there.
 He returned to Oxford and was elected a proctor in 1585.
 He was awarded his BCL and DCL by special dispensation on 6 July 1589.

-In the following year was admitted as an advocate in the Court of Arches.
+In 1590 Bennet was admitted as an advocate in the Court of Arches.